Embedding spaces of split links: Introduction

 \subsection{Acknowledgements}

-We are grateful to Kiyoshi Igusa, Oscar Randal-Williams, and Jan Steinebrunner for many insightful conversations.
+We are very grateful to Gabriel Corrigan, Kiyoshi Igusa, Oscar Randal- Williams, and Jan Steinebrunner for insightful conversations.
 We would also like to thank Mark Powell and Peter Teichner for conversations about 4-manifold applications.
+Additionally we would like to thank the anonymous referees for helpful feedback, which significantly improved the paper.

 The first author was partially supported by the Max Planck Institute for Mathematics in Bonn, ERC grant No.~756444, and EPSRC Fellowship No.~EP/V043323/1.
 The second author was supported by NSF grant DMS-2052801.
 Both authors acknowledge support and hospitality of the ``Research in Pairs'' program at the Mathematisches Forschungsinstitut Oberwolfach in August 2021, where some of this work was carried out.